mellor-lab/mellor-lab.github.io/book/contents/projects/index.md

 ---

-## Check out some of our on going projects
+## Check out some of our on going projects:

 &nbsp;

-::::{grid} 1 2 3 4
+::::{grid} 1 2 3 3
-:gutter: 3
+:gutter: 4

 :::{grid-item-card}
 :link: olm-placecells